-Course-Specific Outcomes:
+Course Specific Objectives

-- To understand nonviolence in relationship to violence in social movements, mainly in North America and the Caribbean. - To explore the importance of the historical context of nonviolence and the role faith played. - To examine and think critically through lecture, conversation, and reflection on how faith's role impacted the social dilemma in terms of context, stakeholders, symptoms, primary issues, root causes, and outcomes. - To examine and apply lessons and concepts from historical cases of nonviolent campaigns. - To analyze, evaluate, apply, and assess nonviolence tactics and strategies for ongoing nonviolent campaigns with faith as the primary lens of work.
+- i.
+To understand nonviolence in relationship to violence in social movements, mainly in North America and from around the world. - ii.
+To explore the importance of the historical context of nonviolence and the role faith played. - iii.
+To examine and think critically through lecture, conversation, and reflection on how faith's role impacted the social dilemma in terms of context, stakeholders, symptoms, primary issues, root causes, and outcomes. - iv.
+To examine and apply lessons and concepts from historical cases of nonviolent campaigns. - v.
+To analyze, evaluate, apply, and assess nonviolence tactics and strategies for ongoing nonviolent campaigns with faith as the primary lens of work.